97. Inside Sara’s Educalme Classroom: How She Provides all Students with an Inclusive and Caring Learning Community

 Read this blog post to learn exactly how to teach mindfulness in the classroom for social-emotional learning.

 We’ve created a social-emotional learning resource that makes teaching mindfulness in your classroom as easy as pressing play!
-It’s called Educalme Classroom and it’s a ready-to-use, daily, bilingual (English and French), social-emotional learning program made by teachers, for teachers.
+It’s called Educalme and it’s a ready-to-use, daily, bilingual (English and French), social-emotional learning program made by teachers, for teachers.

 You can get the first theme of this full-year resource for free by registering for the free trial.